apoorvalal/paper_template/README.md

 ## 1. Folders

 #### `/nb`
 - Code for fast prototyping / Exploratory data analysis.
-Use `purl` (R) or `jupyter nbscript` to convert to a script and move to `/src` whenever something substantial is done
+Use `rmarkdown::purl` (R) or `jupyter nbscript` to convert to a script and move to `/src` whenever something substantial is done

 ##### `/src`
 - Any code that manipulates build data and performs analysis should be put here.